devak23/stockmarket-glossary/Risk&Return.md

 ![alt text](https://github.com/devak23/stockmarket-glossary/blob/main/images/InvestInOnlyOneAsset.png?raw=true)

-The X returns the returns (mean) and Y represents the risk (standard deviation).
+The X represents the returns (mean) and Y represents the risk (standard deviation).
 - Asset A is a risk free asset like a cash/govt bonds
 - Asset B has higher mean and higher SD than asset A
 - Asset C has higher mean and higher SD than asset B